 Another 167 words (12 lines of text) are included under the topic Early Campagna Notables in all our PDF Extended History products and printed products wherever possible.

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Campagna or a variant listed above:

 Typical Campagna Emigration from the United Kingdom to North America

 Campagna Settlers in United States in the 20th Century

-- Agostino Campagna, aged 69, who emigrated to the United States from Termini, in 1900
+- Agostino Campagna, aged 69, who immigrated to the United States from Termini, in 1900

-- Agata Campagna, aged 18, who emigrated to the United States from Carlentini, Italy, in 1907
+- Agata Campagna, aged 18, who immigrated to the United States from Carlentini, Italy, in 1907

 - Alessandro Campagna, aged 38, who landed in America from Carpineto, Italy, in 1908

 - Alfonso Campagna, aged 18, who settled in America from Carpineto, Italy, in 1909